olomadev/olobase/README.md

-# Oloma Vuetify Core
+# Olobase Vuetify Core

-Oloma is a tool that allows to you quickly and easily develop modern web panels using Vue.js/Vuetify and Php.
+Olobase is a tool that allows to you quickly and easily develop modern web panels using Vue.js/Vuetify and Php.

 # Documentation